Chroxium/UAC_Bypass/README.md

    - Extract the ZIP file in your downloads folder.

 3. ⚙️ **Run the Script:**
-   - Double-click `run - User.vbs` to run cmd as User.
-                          -or-
-   - Double-click `run - Admin.vbs` to run cmd as Admin.
-                          -or-
-   - Double-click `run - System.vbs` to run cmd as System.
+   - Double-click `run.vbs` to run any file as admin or system.

 4. 🧹 **Cleanup:**